-Pension Policy Score: 6 The French pension system is relatively generous, and largely prevents poverty of the elderly.
+The French pension system is relatively generous, and largely prevents poverty of the elderly.
 But it is also complex, which is a problem for equity: First, the so-called general regime applies to all private employees and is complemented by additional voluntary systems, in particular in large companies.
 Second, some professions are affiliated to "special regimes" which are characterized by shorter periods of contribution and higher generosity in pension payments.
 These systems usually cover employees working in public companies or groups highly subsidized by the public budget (coal mines, public transport, sailors and fishermen, for example).
-Finally, public servants usually benefit from higher payments as their pension payments are based on a final salary, and not on an average.
+Finally, public servants usually benefit from higher payments as their pension payments are based on their final salary (last six months), and not on an average (e.g., best 25 years).
 Early retirement remains a common practice.
 However, the raising of the retirement age to 62 has led to an increase in the average age of entry into a pension, calculated as 62.3 years by the national pension insurance organization (2014).

-In order to assure the sustainability of the pension system, French governments have introduced reforms: an increase in pension contributions; an increase in the number of years of contribution, to 43 years; and in 2008, a reduction of peculiarities or privileges granted to a some professional groups ("special regimes").
+In order to assure the sustainability of the pension system, French governments continuously introduce reform measures: an increase in pension contributions; an increase in the number of years of contribution, to 43 years; and in 2008, a reduction of peculiarities or privileges granted to a some professional groups ("special regimes").
 The Socialist Party had fought against the rise of the pension age.
-When it came to power, the Hollande administration introduced the concept of "penibility," a complex and bureaucratic mechanism allowing workers to enter retirement at age 60 if they fulfill the criteria and measures set up for each industrial or service sector.
-In addition to its costs, the consequences of this new mechanism are twofold: it introduces further uncertainty about the actual pension age and puts in place a highly complex and cumbersome system of measuring penibility.
+The Hollande administration introduced the concept of "penibility," a complex and bureaucratic mechanism allowing workers to enter retirement at age 60 if they fulfill the criteria and measures set up for each industrial or service sector.
+In addition to its costs, the consequences of this new mechanism are twofold: it introduces further uncertainty about the actual pension age and puts in place a highly complex and cumbersome system of measuring penibility that the business community, in particular small and medium companies, reject and refuse to apply.
 In the meantime, the first positive effects of the Sarkozy reforms have started to be felt: in 2015, for the first time, the pension branch of the social security system showed a positive balance.
 In October 2015, an agreement was reached between three unions and the representatives of employers.
 It will postpone the payment of supplementary pensions (which are run jointly by the social partners) until the age of 64 for most beneficiaries.
-The main novelty of this rather complex agreement is that it introduces flexibility in fixing the pension age and actually allows its postponement for most employees in the private sector to age 64.
+The main novelty of this rather complex agreement is that it introduces flexibility in fixing the pension age and actually allows its postponement for most employees in the private sector to the age of 64.